liflab/beepbeep-3-palettes/Readme.md

 Each palette depends on BeepBeep's core library, which must be built or downloaded beforehand.
 Please refer to the build instructions for [BeepBeep's main engine](https://github.com/liflab/beepbeep-3).
-The resulting file, `beepbeep-3.jar`, must be placed at the root of this repository prior to building any of the palettes.
+The resulting JAR file, must be placed at the root of this repository prior to building any of the palettes.

 The repository is separated into multiple *projects*.
 Each of these